-If you need additional time to work on an assignment due to a medical or personal emergency you must contact your instructor BEFORE the assignment is due to discuss your situation.
+If you need additional time to work on an assignment or if you have a scheduling conflict, you must contact your instructor BEFORE the assignment is due to discuss your situation.
 The instructor WILL NOT accept work after the assignment submission window closes without prior consent.